 Three miles south of Broadway and 13 miles northeast of Cheltenham, Snowshill is one of the most unspoiled of all Cotswold villages.
 Snuggled beneath Oat Hill, with little room for expansion, the hamlet is centered on an old burial ground, the 19th-century St. Barnabas Church, and Snowshill Manor, a splendid 17th-century house that brims with the collections of Charles Paget Wade, gathered between 1919 and 1956.
 Over the door of the house is Wade's family motto, Nequid pereat ("Let nothing perish").
 The rooms are bursting with Tibetan scrolls, spinners' tools, ship models, Persian lamps, and bric-a-brac; the Green Room displays 26 suits of Japanese samurai armor.
-Children love the place.
 Outside, an imaginative terraced garden provides an exquisite frame for the house.
 Admission is by timed tickets issued on a first-come, first-served basis, so arrive early in peak season.